xiegeo/xiegeo/Failers.md

 ### Prevention
 Do not ask or keep private data unless absolutly necessary.
 Data should be scoped to it's intended usage and securly deleted after use.

 Minimize attack surfaces.

-Minimize network access and service complexty.
+- Minimize network access and service complexty.
 Prefer physical over software only solutions.
+- Data should be encrypted, and only services that must read plain text has access to the key.

 Privacy conscious users will gave fake information when possible.
 Don't fight againt it, follow rule #2.
 A data corruption is better than a data leakage, and an obvious data corruption is better than a hidden one.